mv-2112/canonical-openstack-docs/reference/concepts/network-traffic-isolation-with-maas.rst

 within MAAS.

-To finish, spaces are mapped to the cloud network names supported by MicroStack.
-The space:network mappings are done at the MicroStack level.
+To finish, spaces are mapped to the cloud network names supported by Sunbeam.
+The space:network mappings are done at the Sunbeam level.
 In the case of an environment consisting of a sole subnet, each cloud network will be mapped to the same space.

 [note type=“note”] **Note:** The
 :doc:`Install Canonical OpenStack using Canonical MAAS
 </how-to/install/install-canonical-openstack-using-canonical-maas>`
-page shows how to use MicroStack with MAAS. [/note]
+page shows how to use Canonical OpenStack with MAAS. [/note]

 Cloud networks
 --------------

-The cloud network names supported by MicroStack, their corresponding traffic types, and examples of such traffic is given here:
+The cloud network names supported by Sunbeam, their corresponding traffic types, and examples of such traffic is given here:

 +-----------------+----------------------------+------------------------+